rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 # Choosing your ETH Clients
-Rocket Pool's Smartnode installer can transform your machine into a full Ethereum node, as it requires both execution and consensus clients in order to operate properly.
+Rocket Pool's Smartnode installer can transform your machine into a full Ethereum node, as it requires both Execution and Consensus clients in order to operate properly.

 After the merge the terms ETH1/ETH2 will be deprecated and they will be referred to as only Execution Clients (EC) and Consensus Clients (CC)!